 - Prepare for pre-freezing.
-Grab a baking sheet and line it with wax paper or a silicone mat.
+Grab a baking sheet and line it with wax paper, parchment paper, or a silicone mat.
 One without any lining should also work, but it’ll be more challenging to remove the frozen seeds from it.

 - Spread the arils in a single layer on that baking sheet.

 - Pre-freeze.
 Put the tray in the freezer and leave it there until the seeds freeze solid.
 The University of Florida suggests leaving them for no longer than 2 hours, but I don’t think the exact period is that big of a deal.
 Nothing bad should happen if the seeds sit in the freezer for 5 hours or overnight.

 - Transfer the frozen seeds to a freezer bag or container.
 Label the bag if you like.